DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/csm-vs-isis-pipeline.md

     E --> F
 ```

 The ISIS and CSM Camera Models differ slightly from each other.
+Most differences are negligible, but can vary depending on the instrument.
+For the closest parity with ISIS Models in CSM, use `isd_generate -i`, which forces an ISIS SPICE-based driver.

-But either way, after a Camera Model is attached, you can do further Camera Model-dependent work in ISIS:
+Whichever method is used, after a Camera Model is attached, you can do further Camera Model-dependent work in ISIS:

 - [Camera Geometry](../../concepts/camera-geometry-and-projections/camera-geometry.md)
 - [Control Networks](../../concepts/control-networks/isis-control-networks.md)